Singapore Sign Language: Challenges facing Singapore Sign Language (SgSL)

 There is a need to standardise the use of Singapore Sign Language (SgSL) based on cultural elements.
 Language instruction of Signing Exact English for the Deaf does not get used when they are amongst themselves in the deaf community.
 Despite SEE-II being adopted as the language of instruction among deaf children in Singapore since 1977, and its use as a system of communication in the Deaf community in Singapore, it is of utmost importance to preserve and maintain local signs invented by the Deaf community in Singapore since the early 1950s.
 With Singapore Sign Language (SgSL), depending on the background of the Deaf, local signs of SgSL often are invented and used by them, and they are not necessarily formally and officially indexed.
 This is a concern such that essentially, the SgSL language lends itself to many ambiguities when it comes to its expression.
 Additionally, Singapore Sign Language (SgSL) has not gone through any form of linguistic research/study; this is because of a lack in government resources and funding.
 This basically means that it is hard to rely on the deaf population to provide updates on the local vocabularies and sign systems of SgSL, and poses an even greater obstacle for the Sign Language Interpreting community in gaining a better handle on and about the language itself.

-Currently, the Linguistic Sub-Committee at the Singapore Association does exciting research into SgSL for the Deaf (SADeaf).
+Currently, the Linguistic Sub-Committee at the Singapore Association does research into SgSL for the Deaf (SADeaf).
 They aim to set up a sign bank to record locally developed signs and also to better understand SgSL so as to create resources for the general public as well as members of the Deaf community.
 They are trying to progress in the research of SgSL in order to lead to corpus development.
 And out of corpus development, the aim is to produce material that is more accurate in the teaching of the sign language.
 This, however, will take a long time to happen, for this is still in the beginning stages; this is the case because the matter is highly complex in Singapore.